OpenNTI/nti.docs.platform.enduser/editorguide/events.rst

    .. note::  You can change the thumbnail image displayed for the event by clicking on "Add an Image", then browsing your computer file manager for the desired image.

-5. Click “Save” to place your event in the course.
+5. Click “Add to Lesson” to place your event in the course.

    .. image:: images/eventedit.png